 But the real significance of the decision may lie in what it portends for modern-day conceptions of sovereignty, territoriality, and rights.
 The Bush administration relied on old-fashioned conceptions of sovereignty and rights in arguing that habeas corpus jurisdiction did not extend to Guantanamo, and that federal courts should have no constitutionally recognized role there.
 The Court’s decision, by contrast, reflects new understandings of these traditional conceptions, understandings that pierce the veil of sovereignty, reject formalist fictions of territoriality where the state exercises authority beyond its borders, and insist on the need for judicial review to safeguard the human rights of citizens and noncitizens alike.
 And while Boumediene may appear unprecedented from a domestic standpoint, it fits quite comfortably within an important transnational trend of recent years, in which courts of last resort have played an increasingly aggressive role in reviewing (and invalidating) security measures that trench on individual rights.

 2008 Cato Sup.
 Ct.
 Rev. 47-61

 Scholarly Commons Citation

 Cole, David, "Rights Over Borders: Transnational Constitutionalism and Guantanamo Bay" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 440.
+440.